Public image of Roman Reigns: The Shield and initial reception (2012–2014)

-While in NXT (the new developmental system) during 2012, Reigns' character was described as a "businessman" who was "always dressed to impress" and viewed himself as "the most valuable commodity in WWE".
+While in NXT (the new developmental system) during 2012, Roman Reigns' character was described as a "businessman" who was "always dressed to impress" and viewed himself as "the most valuable commodity in WWE".

-Reigns debuted to the main roster as part of The Shield on November 18, 2012 at Survivor Series.
+Reigns debuted to the main roster as part of The Shield on November 18, 2012, at Survivor Series.
 After transferring to WWE's main roster, his character was changed to the "powerhouse" and "heavy hitter" of The Shield, as well as an "exceptional athlete".
 Noted as the least talkative of The Shield members, Reigns' character was tweaked from "the quiet muscle" to being an "ultra-confident" source of leadership with "quiet strength" in mid-2013.
 CM Punk alleged in an interview that he was constantly reminded to make Reigns look "really, really strong" despite The Shield being booked to lose to Punk at the 2013 TLC: Tables, Ladders & Chairs event.
 In 2013, Reigns was voted the Most Improved by Wrestling Observer Newsletter readers.

 During the 2014 Royal Rumble match on January 26, the live crowd cheered for Reigns over eventual winner Batista despite Reigns being a villain.
 Anoaʻi later acknowledged the reaction as "a cool situation".
 In mid-2014, Stone Cold Steve Austin said he saw great potential in Reigns while David Shoemaker of Grantland wrote that Reigns had "mystery and intensity" as well as "superstar written all over him".